 The leptin resistance, we are CONSTANTLY bombarded with marketing messages that tell us we need to eat better, go on a diet, and exercise.
 When we drive down the street we pass one gym, then another gym, and then a billboard advertising a gym!
 And if that isn’t enough, when we go to our doctor we are told the same thing: exercise, eat better and so on and that’s not to say that doctors are wrong or that we shouldn’t go on a diet.

-Many people can get lots of exercise and eat right and still not lose weight.
+Many people can get lots of exercises and eat right and still not lose weight.
 There’s a good chance that you are one of those people.
 What doesn’t get talked about enough is something called “leptin resistance.”
 Leptin resistance can impede your body’s ability to burn fat so let’s see how it works.

 First of all, leptin is a hormone that is stored in fat cells and is released when you eat.
 Leptin travels through your bloodstream and on to your brain, specifically the hypothalamus, and it tells the hypothalamus when your fat cells have enough fat stored and don’t need to eat anymore.
 It then also tells the brain that it can begin burning calories at an even rate.